Do you remember an emoji of a hiker with trekking poles and a helmet? You’re not alone.

 So, where is the hiker emoji?
 Is it languishing in limbo, trapped inside an abandoned dimension?
 Or does it remain on smartphone keyboards in another reality, happily being shared among texting outdoor enthusiasts?

-One thing seems certain: We have been stripped of a beloved travel companion and hiking icon, or it never existed at all.
+One thing seems certain: We have been stripped of a beloved travel companion and hiking icon, perhaps one that only some of us could see.
 Clearly, we need this emoji.
 So on behalf of everyone who remembers that little hiker, I say this: Apple!
 Give us (back?) our emoji!